Angular-Dynamic-Hooks/Documentation/guide/configuration.md

 That's all there is to it! `LazyComponent` will now be lazily-loaded if `<app-lazy>...</app-lazy>` is found in the content.

-**Tip:** It you are using a custom parser, you can return a <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L157" target="_blank">`LazyLoadComponentConfig`</a> as part of `loadComponent()` instead.
+**Tip:** It you are using a custom parser, you can return the lazy-loading function as part of `loadComponent()` instead.

 {% include docs/notice.html content="
-  <p>Note that <code>importPromise</code> must contain a function returning the import-promise, not the import-promise itself!
+  <p>Note that it must be a function that returns a promise, not the promise itself!
 Otherwise the promise would be executed right where it is defined, which defeats the point of lazy-loading.</p>
 " %}

 ## Alternate platforms